varlanv/java-test-konvence/README.md

 ## Known limitations

 - Currently, only JUnit 5 is supported
-- Synchronization is possible only by using Junit tags (`org.junit.jupiter.api.Tag`).
-- The plugin was tested with latest Gradle 8x, 7x, 6x versions (8.12.1, 7.6.1, 6.9.4).
-Any other version is not
-  guaranteed to work.
-But most likely any version in range 7.x.x - 8.x.x will work, since plugin does not rely on any unstable internal Gradle API.
+- The plugin was tested with the latest Gradle 8x and 7x versions (8.14, 7.6.1).
+Any other version is not guaranteed to work, but in general, any version in range 7.6.1 - 8.x.x should work.

 If you have any issues or feature requests, please don't hesitate to create an issue.